-I am pleased to confirm that Aequitas supports the ten principles of the Global Compact on human rights, labour, environment and anti-corruption.
+I am pleased to confirm that Aequitas Consulting supports the ten principles of the Global Compact on human rights, labour, environment and anti-corruption.
 With this communication, we express our intent to implement those principles.
 We are committed to making the Global Compact and its principles part of the strategy, culture and day-to-day operations of our company, and to engaging in collaborative projects which advance the broader development goals of the United Nations, particularly the Sustainable Development Goals.
-Aequitas will make a clear statement of this commitment to our stakeholders and the public.
+Aequitas Consulting Limited will make a clear statement of this commitment to our stakeholders and the public.

 We recognize that a key requirement for participation in the Global Compact is the annual submission of a Communication on Progress (COP) that describes our company's efforts to implement the ten principles and support any specialized UN Global Compact issue platform that our company may join at a later date.
-We support public accountability and transparency, and therefore commit to report on progress within one year of joining the Global Compact, and annually thereafter according to the Global Compact COP policy.
+We support public accountability and transparency, and therefore commit to report on progress annually according to the Global Compact COP policy.

-Dorothea Hodge Founding Director Aequitas
+Dorothea Hodge Managing Director Aeguitas Global